citp/privacy-policy-historical/e/eb/eb./eb.com.md

 **Data Retention.** We retain your information for as long as necessary to permit us to use it for the purposes that we have communicated to you and comply with applicable law or regulations.

-**Account Deletion.** If you no longer wish to have a registered account, you may terminate your account by sending an email to privacy@eb.com.
+**Account Deletion.** If you no longer wish to have a registered account, you may terminate your account by sending an email to [privacy@eb.com](mailto:%20privacy@eb.com).
 Because of the way we maintain the Britannica Services, such deletion may not be immediate, and residual copies of your profile information or posts may remain on backup media for up to ninety (90) days.

-**Your Consent and Changes to Privacy Policy.** This Privacy Policy was last updated on April 8, 2014.
+**Your Consent and Changes to Privacy Policy.** This Privacy Policy was last updated February, 2015.
 By using any one of the Britannica Services, you consent to the collection and use of your information by Britannica in the manner specified in this Privacy Policy.
 We reserve the right to change this Privacy Policy at any time.
 If we make material changes to this policy, we will notify you here or on with a notice on our home page.
 Where required by law, we will obtain your consent to make these changes.

 **Your California Privacy Rights.** If you are a California resident, you are entitled to prevent sharing of your personal information with third parties for their own marketing purposes through a cost-free means.
 If you send a request to the address above, Britannica will provide you with a California Customer Choice Notice that you may use to opt-out of such information sharing.
 To receive this notice, submit a written request to the address above under the "How to Opt Out" section, specifying that you seek your "California Customer Choice Notice."
 Please allow at least thirty (30) days for a response.

-**Contact Us.** For more information, please contact us at:  Encyclopaedia Britannica, Inc. Attn: Legal - Privacy Practices, 331 North LaSalle Street, Chicago, IL 60654, or [privacy@eb.com](mailto:privacy@eb.com).
+**Contact Us.** For more information, please contact us at:  Encyclopaedia Britannica, Inc. Attn: Legal - Privacy Practices, 325 North LaSalle Street, Suite 200, Chicago, IL 60654, or [privacy@eb.com](mailto:privacy@eb.com).

 [UK Privacy Policy](http://britannicashop.britannica.co.uk/BritannicaCoUK_Info_Privacy.htm)
 [Australian Privacy Policy](http://www.britannica.com.au/privacy-policy/)

 >

-**©2015 Encyclopædia Britannica, Inc. All Rights Reserved.**
+**©2017 Encyclopædia Britannica, Inc. All Rights Reserved.**